Affordable, private and experienced Parenting Mediation service

 h

-Mon-Fri: 7.30 am – 5:00 pm, by appointment only.
+Mon-Fri: 7.30 am – 8.00 pm.
 Limited face-to-face sessions available during the week.
-Phone and videochat (MS Teams, Skype, Zoom etc) available each weekday.
-Last-minute sessions are sometimes available for urgent matters.
+Phone and video (MS Teams, FaceTime, Zoom) available.
+Last-minute sessions available for urgent matters.

-Please note: To ensure client confidentiality all bookings are strictly by appointment only therefore we do not accept walk-ins or unannounced requests for service, including for new enquiries.
+Please note: To ensure client confidentiality all bookings are strictly by appointment only therefore we do not accept walk-ins or unannounced requests for service.